Facial Video-based Remote Physiological Measurement via Self-supervised Learning

-With the advent of deep learning \cite{he_deep_2016}, modern remote physiological measurement approaches train deep neural networks (DNNs) to estimate rPPG signals from face videos \cite{niu_rhythmnet_2020,lee_meta-rppg_2020,song_pulsegan_2021,niu_video-based_2020,qiu_evm-cnn_2019,lu_dual-gan_2021,yu_remote_2019}.
-These methods are trained in a supervised manner, where PPG signals are recorded synchronously with face videos for supervision~\cite{niu_rhythmnet_2020,lee_meta-rppg_2020,song_pulsegan_2021,niu_video-based_2020,qiu_evm-cnn_2019,lu_dual-gan_2021,yu_remote_2019} (see Fig.~\ref{fig1}).
+With the advent of deep learning \cite{he_deep_2016}, modern remote physiological measurement approaches train deep neural networks (DNNs) to estimate rPPG signals from facial videos \cite{niu_rhythmnet_2020,lee_meta-rppg_2020,yue_deep_2021,song_pulsegan_2021,niu_video-based_2020,lu_dual-gan_2021,yu_remote_2019,yu_physformer_2022}.
+These methods are trained in a supervised manner, where PPG signals are recorded synchronously with facial videos for supervision (see Fig.~\ref{fig1}).
 The collection of these annotated corpora is however not easy: subjects must wear skin-contact devices and keep body still to record both signals and videos.
-To bypass this process, Gideon~\etal~\cite{gideon_way_2021} has tried to train a rPPG estimator based on unlabeled data using contrastive learning.
-Given an input video, they re-sample it with a pre-defined ratio to its negative counterpart, which has a different rPPG signal frequency. rPPG signals are estimated from both the input and resampled videos.
+To bypass this process, Gideon~\etal~\cite{gideon_way_2021} have tried to train an rPPG estimator based on unlabeled data using contrastive learning.
+Contrastive learning normally treats multi-views of a given sample as positive samples, and other samples in the dataset as negative samples.
+Sample representations are optimized by pulling positive samples close and negative samples away in the feature embedding space.
+In this context, given an input video, Gideon~\etal~re-sample it with a pre-defined ratio to its negative counterpart, which has a different rPPG signal frequency.
+Positive and negative rPPG signals are respectively estimated from both the input and resampled videos.
 The contrastive loss is applied among these signals for model optimization. \cite{gideon_way_2021} is the first DNN-based self-supervised work for rPPG estimation.
-It generates only one negative sample with a higher rPPG signal frequency to that of the input, which limits the sample diversity and can lead to inferior model generalizability.
+But it generates only one negative sample with a higher rPPG signal frequency to that of the input, which limits the sample diversity and can lead to inferior model generalizability.